corda/corda/docs/source/tutorial-cordapp.rst

 * Unix/Mac OSX: ``workflows-kotlin/build/nodes/runnodes``
 * Windows: ``call workflows-kotlin\build\nodes\runnodes.bat``

-Each Spring Boot server needs to be started in it's own terminal, replace X with A, B and C:
+Each Spring Boot server needs to be started in its own terminal/command prompt, replace X with A, B and C:

 * Unix/Mac OSX: ``./gradlew runPartyXServer``
 * Windows: ``gradlew.bat runPartyXServer``

+Look for the Started ServerKt in X seconds message, don't rely on the % indicator.

 .. warning:: On Unix/Mac OSX, do not click/change focus until all seven additional terminal windows have opened, or some nodes may fail to start.